awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 ------
 #### [ Java ]

-When creating a presigned URL for an object encrypted using an AWS KMS CMK, you must explicitly specify Signature Version 4\.
+When creating a presigned URL for an object encrypted using an AWS KMS key, you must explicitly specify Signature Version 4\.

 ```
 ClientConfiguration clientConfiguration = new ClientConfiguration();